mongodb-js/mongodb-schema/README.md

-Additional arguments change the number of samples (`--sample`), print additional statistics about the schema analysis (`--stats`), switch to a different output format (`--format`), or let you suppress the schema output altogether (`--no-output`) if you are only interested in the schema statistics.
+Additional arguments change the number of samples (`--sample`), print additional statistics about the schema analysis (`--stats`), switch to a different output format (`--format`), or let you suppress the schema output altogether (`--no-output`) if you are only interested in the schema statistics, semantic type discovery (`--semantic-types`), and the ability to disable value collection (`--no-values`).

 For more information, run